-The helm on your Pursuit is designed for a side mount control in single engine installations.
+The helm on your Pursuit is designed for a binnacle control for twin engine installations.
 Advancing the control lever beyond the shift range will advance throttle, forward or reverse.
 Each control is equipped to allow the engine to be operated above idle RPM while in neutral for cold starting or warming up.